wordslab-org/wordslab-website/docs/installation.md

 You don't need to be an administrator or to have root/sudo privileges to install and use wordslab manager, or even to create a *local* virtual machine.

-But you may need admin priviledges to install some prerequisites on the machine (see below).
+But you may need admin privileges to install some prerequisites on the machine (see below).

 The wordslab manager installation and its data always stays confined to the current user account.

-wordslab manager will check and install (or guide you to install) all the necessary prerequisites.
+wordslab manager will check and install for you all the necessary prerequisites.

-These prerequisites are documented below for your information: you don't need to install them manually.

-!!! info "Prerequisites to install and run wordslab manager"

-    === "Windows"

-        - Windows 10 version 1703+ x64
-        - Windows 11 version 22000+ x64
-        - 100 MB of free disk space

-    === "Linux"

-        - Ubuntu version 16.04, 18.04, 20.04+ x64
-        - Not tested but should also work:
-           * Alpine Linux 3.12+ x64
-           * CentOS 7+ x64
-           * Debian 10+ x64
-           * Fedora 33+ x64
-           * openSUSE 15+ x64
-           * Red Hat Enterprise Linux 7+ x64
-           * SUSE Enterprise Linux 12 SP2+ x64
-        - 100 MB of free disk space

-    === "macOS"

-        - macOS	10.15+ x64
-        - 100 MB of free disk space
+## OS support and prerequisites

 !!! info "Prerequisites to create a local virtual machine"